 CONCLUSION: Adopting the one-step approach was associated with a 41% increase in the diagnosis of GDM without improved maternal or neonatal outcomes.

 Women & Children

 Obstetrics & Gynecology

 Pocobelli, Gaia; Yu, Onchee; Fuller, Sharon; Fraser, James R; Wartko, Paige D; Chen, Lu; Newton, Katherine M; Dimer, Jane; McCulloch, David K; Warwick, Susan; and Dublin, Sascha, "One-Step Approach to Identifying Gestational Diabetes Mellitus: Association With Perinatal Outcomes."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 671.